JuliaCN/julia_zh_cn/stdlib/base.rst

 .. function:: factor(n)

-   计算the prime factorization of an integer ``n``. 返回a dictionary.
+   对 ``n`` 分解质因数。返回a dictionary.
 The keys of the dictionary correspond to the factors, and hence are of the same type as ``n``.
 The value associated with each key indicates the number of times the factor appears in the factorization.

    **例子** ： :math:`100=2*2*5*5`; then, ``factor(100) -> [5=>2,2=>2]``